aakanksha5796/Mastering-Data-Analysis-with-Pandas/README.md

 - Defining and manipulating Pandas Series.
 - Data analysis and manipulation in Pandas and Python.

-## Files and Structure

-This repository contains:

-- `project_notebook.ipynb`: The Jupyter notebook with all the hands-on exercises, code examples, and explanations.
-- `data/`: A folder containing any datasets used in the project (if applicable).
-- `README.md`: This file.

 ## Prerequisites

 To run this project successfully, you should have the following installed: